Our 2017 Strategic Review and Planning Day was held in Melbourne today, generously hosted by our Member Speech Pathology Australia.

 Topics for the Strategic Review and Planning session were:

 - Review of what our Purpose is, what we stand for and the value we provide to our members and the community.

 - Review whether our Mission and Vision are still appropriate and how we fit into the association landscape.

 - Consider reverting to our incorporated and original name ‘Australian Council of Professions’ that reflects more ‘gravitas’ and avoids confusion/uncertainty regarding our name and purpose.

-- Signing of a MOU with Tertiary Education Quality Standards Agency (TEQSA)
+- Signing of a MOU with the Tertiary Education Quality Standards Agency (TEQSA)